-I really have a different concept of being immerse in nature.
+I really have a different concept of being immersed in nature.
 But I will talk about it later.

 It is indeed a place worth visiting, though, but with that in mind.
 Many people stayed there even for a week.
 It’s really up to you.
 For sure it’s not a day trip.

 Where to stay at Las Grutas de Tolantongo

 You have different options.
 There are camping sites all over the place.
 And you can either rent a tent or take your own.
 Remember nights can be cold in winter.

 Otherwise, if you want to be more comfortable you can stay in one of the hotels in the park.
 It cannot be reserved because they don’t accept credit cards so you will need to see what is available when you get there.

 If you have a specific one in mind you should make sure to get there very early.

 When I went it was pandemic time so occupation was much lower than usual and I could choose.

 I stayed at La Gruta Hotel which is the closest one to the cave, the waterfall, and the river, but now that I know the place I suggest you go to Hotel Paraiso Escondido Tolantongo because it’s the one located right by the pools.